jeromeetienne/threex.poolball/README.md

 ===============

 threex.poolball is a three.js extension which helps you build pool balls.
-It is done by procedural generation, so no model download needed.
+It provides dynamically generated models of pool ball, so no model download needed.
+May be fun to play with when you start with three.js, funnier than plain sphere for sure :)

 Show Don't Tell
 ===============